-Towns in the UK offering the cheapest property in the UK often represent great haggling opportunities.
-And the locations are surprisingly diverse.
-All ten in a recently published list are in vibrant locales, many of which boasting planned or current regeneration, not to mention university towns that can be attractive places for property investment purchases.
+Towns in the UK offering the cheapest property in the UK often represent great haggling opportunities, and this holds true for council houses as well.
+The locations are surprisingly diverse.
+All ten in a recently published list are in vibrant locales, many of which boast planned or current regeneration, not to mention university towns that can be attractive places for property investment purchases.

 These are the 11 cheapest towns and cities in the UK in which to buy.

 When you combine these locations with the data from the HPI index about house price falls, it’s a good bet that owners of property in these towns and cities will be more open to offers in order to clinch a sale.